bcaregnani/SE203/README.md

-# My new project
+# SE203

-This is the project from Bruno Pons.
+Embedded Systems architectures, bare metal project in C language within the framework of the course SE203 at Telecom Paris.